Automated Material Transfer Mechanism

 Motor Selection

 None of the subsystems would work without the three motors for the pull sweep, elevator, and slide.
-For the pull sweep and elevator, NEMA 17 stepper motors were used.
+For the pull sweep and elevator, NEMA 17 and NEMA 23 stepper motors were used respectively.
 These motors have high torque and low rpm which suits our application.
 They can also micro-step meaning you can accurately stop and start the motor so that the position of the elevator and pull sweep is extremely precise and reliable.
 Torque calculations were performed to ensure the motors could lift the 3kg object.
 These motors required a power supply and motor drivers to operate.
 The diverter arm used a servo motor because it didn't need much torque or speed but rather accuracy when rotating 90 degrees.
 They were also a good way to save on cost since they only rotate 180 degrees which is all we needed.

 Circuit Design and Programming

-I got to continue working with Arduino using it as the logic controller for this project.
-The process for the Arduino was as follows.
-Take user input from a pushbutton.
-Turn on an LED to show which drop-off location it was set to.
-Move the servo motor on the slide to the correct location.
-It would then lower the elevator, reach the pull sweep out, pull the object in, raise the elevator, and push the object onto the slide.
 One issue I had was how to ensure the motor stops and starts at the required locations.
 As I mentioned, we were counting the steps of the motor and micro-stepping to have an accuracy of 0.1mm.
-However, there are often mechanical inconsistencies such as gears skipping or the cable being caught on the spool for a brief moment, and this would cause the pull sweep and elevator to end up in the wrong location.
+However, there are often mechanical inconsistencies such as gears skipping or the cable being caught on the spool.
+This would cause the pull sweep and elevator to end up in the wrong location.
 I added limit switches to the elevator and pull sweep so that it gets contacted at the end of the desired motion.
 This made our design far more reliable.

 3D-Printing

 Since a lot of the components for the pull-sweep, and elevator platform required high precision, we chose to 3D-print these parts.
 I was in charge of the slicing and printing process while also designing a few parts myself.
-Due to the strength requirement, the parts needed to have some strong mechanical properties.
+Due to the 3kg strength requirement, the parts needed to have relatively strong mechanical properties.
 I increased the strength of the parts by raising the infill% and having more perimeter walls.
-This was more than sufficient to hold 3kg and the motors.
+This was more than sufficient to hold 3kg and the stepper motors.
 I designed the three motor mounts myself in SolidWorks that attach to the pull sweep, structural extrusions, and slide.

 Takeaways